SirAnthony/luadoko/README.rst

 .. :checked:   :checked_nil:

 Getset specific modifiers:

 :flag:      Treat binding as a flag.
 Class must have `isNAME` `setNAME`
             and `clearNAME` methods to use this.
 Prefixes can be changed in `src\defines.h`.

-There only two modifiers avaliable for exec type.
+There only two modifiers avaliable for exec type:

 :named:     Works like the same modifier for getter and setter
 :noret:     Set executing function to not return anything.